Chris55/ns3-program-viewer/docs/readme.md

 Example for Nord Lead A1 owner:

-For each one of you that want to help to decode the NLAS file structure, the most important is to install and learn to use a simple HEX editor, the must have feature is the compare file option.
+For each one of you that want to help to decode the NLAS file structure, the most important is to install and learn to use a simple HEX editor.

+The 'must have' feature is the compare file option.
 This allows a quick compare of two NLAS file where you changed only a single setting.

-The important feature to have is ‘File Compare’.

 Google search like 'hex viewer with file compare’ gives a good starting point.

 I’m on Mac and used HEX Fiend, https://hexfiend.com very basic but worked fine to decode the Nord Stage structure.
+The most important feature is:
+> Binary diff: Hex Fiend can show the differences between files, taking into account insertions or deletions.

-Now how to proceed ?
+Now, how to proceed ?

 Simple example how to decode the Reverb options: